sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 dynamic languages, this can be done directly on objects.

 A naive approach in Scala is to use a `Map<String,Any>`.
-However, this vioaltes tennant #1: Everythign should have a `Type`.
+However, this violates tenant #1: Everything should have a `Type`.
 So, sbt defines a new type of map called an `AttributeMap`.
 An `AttributeMap` is a key-value storage mechanism where keys are both strings *and* expected `Type`s for their value.

-Here is what the typesafe `AttributeKey` key looks like :
+Here is what the type-safe `AttributeKey` key looks like :

     sealed trait AttributeKey[T] {
       /** The label is the identifier for the key and is camelCase by convention. */